tomelam/learn-dojo-building/README.md

 to the `output/dist` directory.

-4. `serve-and-watch.sh` starts a web server on port 9999 and makes Dojo's build tool rebuild the application whenever when its source files  change.
+4. `serve-and-watch.sh` starts a web server on port 9999 and makes Dojo's build tool rebuild the application whenever when the application's source files change.

 5. `test.sh` runs the application's unit and functional tests.